diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 # Support Tickets Reporting

 Support metrics will grow over time, but you can already refer to basic information.
-Some numbers and parts of graphics are clickable to see the details, a little bit like Diskover!
+Hover the graphs to see more details, a little bit like Diskover!

 ![Image: Zendesk Support Stats](images/zendesk_internal_guide_support_stats.png)